 The concept of identity is just an illusion.
-An illusion that has lead to many profound misunderstandings and misbehaves and misattributions and even misdefinitions of the whole world!
+An illusion that has led to many profound misunderstandings and misbehaves and misattributions, and even misdefinitions of the whole world!

 Aristotle was happy with his explanation of the answer.
 He divided the changes into two distinct categories: Accidental and Essential.

-But who is in the position to distinguish between this two different types of changes?
+But who is in the position to distinguish between these two different types of changes?
 Aristotle the observer!
-So we are talking about the perception and contrary to the well-known statement, here the perception has nothing to do with reality!
+So we are talking about perception and contrary to the well-known statement, here perception has nothing to do with the reality!